Australian Made Week highlights the value of the Australian manufacturing sector and promotes buy local campaigns.

 Australia has long held a favourable reputation for quality made goods, at home and overseas.
 The reputation for reliability was built when the Australian manufacturing industry was flourishing.

-In its heyday, in the 1950s through to the 1970s, Australian goods producers included vehicle manufacturers, steelworks, textile mills and garment producers, partly thanks to industry and trade protection measures such as tariffs.
+From the 1950s through to the 1970s, Australian goods producers included vehicle manufacturers, steelworks, textile mills and garment producers, partly thanks to industry and trade protection measures such as tariffs.
 These were put in place amid the Depression and extended after the second world war, and beyond.

 The remnants of these protection practices tapered out in recent years as the government withdrew subsidies for car makers, and they in turn shut down.
 In the 1980s, Nissan, Mitsubishi, Ford, Holden and Toyota were making cars in Australia.
 The last passenger vehicle made in Australia was a Holden, in 2017.